top of page

 What Am I Going To Eat?

-Oftentimes, when your baby is found to have an allergy or intolerance, you're told to first cut out all dairy products (thus avoiding cows milk protein).
-If that doesn’t work, then soy is next, and so on from the list provided above.
-The lack of research and the inability of accurate infant allergy testing can lead mothers to significantly eliminate their diets out of frustration and concern for their baby.
+Oftentimes, when your baby is found to have food reactivity, you're told to first cut out all dairy products (thus avoiding cows milk protein).
+If that doesn’t work, then soy is next, and so on.
+The lack of research and the inability of accurate infant allergy testing can lead many to significantly reduce their diets out of frustration and concern for their baby.

-Or in some cases, it may be pushed to switch to a formula by medical professionals, but Free to Feed is here for you.
-You can continue to breastfeed and find your baby’s triggers.
+Or in some cases, it may be pushed to switch to a formula, but Free to Feed is here for you.
+You can continue to breastfeed and find your baby’s triggers if you choose.

 It’s hard wondering all the time if your baby is fussy because of something you ate.